zehengl/ezapi-yelp/README.md

     cd ezapi-yelp
     python setup.py test

-Use `$Env:token="..."` to set the api key envrionment variable on Windows.
+Use `$Env:token="..."` to set the api key environment variable on Windows.

 ## Usage